A new series of articles on resilient people

 I have been fortunate in meeting hundreds of resilient people in my time, some of them very humble people who were not obvious heroes and who yet overcame some terrible personal tragedies.

 The nine habits are the stand-out, most commonly recurring traits I have noticed.
-In my work – whether in coaching or psychotherapy – I am always on the watch for resilience in my clients and will do whatever I can to turn their attention back to their strengths.
+In my work – whether in coaching or psychotherapy – I am always on the watch for evidence of resilience in my clients, and will do whatever I can to help them mobilise their strengths.

-By ‘resilience’ I mean the ability to manage adversity.
-Adverse events can range from parenting out-of-control children to rescuing 70+ wounded soldiers while under intense Japanese sniper fire, as Desmond Doss (pictured) did on Hacksaw Ridge.
+By resilience I mean the ability to manage adversity.
+Adverse events can range from parenting out-of-control children to rescuing 70+ wounded soldiers while under intense Japanese sniper fire, as Desmond Doss did on Hacksaw Ridge.
 It can show in the way you handle an argument at the office or in the way you help your friends.
-Or in your approach to disability, deprivation, abuse, poverty, unemployment, relationship breakdown, illness and death.
+Or in your approach to deprivation, abuse, unemployment, relationship breakdown, illness and death.